vrtbl/passerine/README.md

 { name: "Isaac Clayton", age: _, skill } = isaac
 ```

-A label is a name given to a types.
-Of course, names do not always imply type safety, but they do do a darn good job, most of the time:
+A *label* is a name given to a type.
+Of course, names do not imply type safety, but they do do a darn good job most of the time:

 ```passerine
 -- make a soft yellow banana: